Threshold functions for substructures in random subsets of finite vector spaces: Preliminaries

 We also use $f=O_{L}(g)$ to mean that $|f(N)|\leq C|g(N)|$ for all $N$ sufficiently large, where $L$ is a list of parameters and $C$ is a positive constant which depends on $L$.

 The parameter $\lambda$ always denotes a fixed positive real number.

 Recall that $\A=\A_{a}$ is a family of subsets of $\F$ such that every element of $\A$ contains $a$ points.
+Our asymptotics are with respect to some function $N=N(q,n)$ which tends to infinity.
 In the calculations for the second moment, we consider intersections of pairs of elements of $\A$.
 For $k=0,1,\ldots, a$, define

 Let $Y=Y_{\A}$ be the random variable which counts pairs $(T,T')$ of distinct elements of $\A$ with non-empty intersection such that both $T$, $T'$ are contained in the random set $E$.
 That is,

 Recall the definition of $X$ from (\ref{eq:x}).